ge11232002/CSC/ancora/README.md

 To run scripts that use the modules, you will have to add the installation paths to your PERL5LIB environment variable.
-If you use bash as your shell, you can do this by adding the following line to the file ~/.bash_profile:
+If you use bash as your shell, you can do this by adding the following line to the file ~/.bashrc:
 ```sh
 export PERL5LIB=/opt/www/AT/lib:/opt/www/cne/perl_lib:$PERL5LIB
 ```
 (If you want scripts to use a working copy of the modules in a different location, modify the above line accordingly.)
+The cne/tools directory in the cne package contains source code for several C programs.
+Ancora currently only needs one of these programs: ceScan, the program we use to detect CNE.
+Instructions for how to compile the C programs are in cne/tools/README.txt.

+<h2 id="configuration">Configuration</h2>
+This section will describe all the necessary configurations step by step for setting up the Ancora web resource.
+<h3 id="ancoraweb">Ancora Web Resource</h3>